 Such virtue hath my blog.

-I have written for The Washington Post, Politico, The Guardian, Foreign Policy, Newsweek, The Balkanist, Mashable, Vocativ, Mic, the Moscow Times, The Baffler, openDemocracy, the London Review of Books blog, the International Business Times, TechPresident, GlobalComment, the WdW Review at the Witte de With Center for Contemporary Art, Little Atoms, and Grazia.
+I have written for The Washington Post, Politico, The Guardian, Foreign Policy, n+1, Newsweek, Vox, Mashable, Vocativ, Mic, the Moscow Times, The Baffler, openDemocracy, the London Review of Books blog, the International Business Times, TechPresident, GlobalComment, the WdW Review at the Witte de With Center for Contemporary Art, Little Atoms, and Grazia.
 My poetry has appeared in Pedestal Magazine and my fiction has appeared in Strange Horizons.

 I was deputy editor then acting editor-in-chief of the Moscow News, Russia’s oldest English language newspaper, before the agency that owned it, RIA Novosti, was liquidated and an era ended.
 Here are my parting words on the matter (an archived version – the newspaper was taken offline and, I’m told, the print archives are also gone forever).